-dyslexia, your child may be aware that he reads and writes differently than other kids.
-But he doesn’t know why, or how it may affect his future.
+dyslexia.
+But they don’t know why, or how it may affect their future.
 Here’s how to explain.

 1. Choose the right setting for your talk.

-Why: It’s best to bring up your child’s reading and writing challenges during a peaceful moment in a neutral place.
-He’ll be more receptive during a quiet weekend walk together than while he’s working on a book report that’s due tomorrow.
+Why: It’s best to bring up your child’s reading and writing challenges during a peaceful moment.
+Ideally, this is in a neutral place as well.
+Your child might be more receptive during a quiet weekend walk together than while you’re supervising homework time or helping with a book report.

 What to say: “Your report card came today.
 Let’s get ice cream to celebrate how well you’re doing in art and math, and how hard you work in all your other classes.
 I know language arts is still a tough subject.
 Let’s talk a little about that on the drive over.”

 Why: Kids with dyslexia deserve to know that it may present challenges.
 But they also need to know that they’re just as smart as their classmates who don’t have it.
 And

 they’re not alone

 What to say: “I know you really struggle with reading sometimes.
 It seems that the words just don’t make sense.
 This difficulty is called dyslexia — a big word to explain why some kids and adults find it hard to learn to read, write and spell.”